 Located in the heart of the mountains, Leadville is an easy drive from Denver, Colorado Springs, Keystone, Breckenridge, Aspen and Vail.
 I have done it as a day trip from Aspen or stopped while driving back to the Denver Airport.
-It is well worth a visit as it is a legendary frontier mining town with seventy square blocks of Victorian architecture and an adjacent 20 square miles of mining district.
+It is well worth a visit as it is a legendary frontier mining town with 70 square blocks of Victorian architecture and an adjacent 20 square miles of mining district.
 In this mining district are many old ghost towns and remnants of old mines and equipment.
-I was recently back for the third time.
-After seeing how fake Vail and Beaver Creek are, Leadville is so real!!
+I was recently back for the fourth time.

 It is situated in a high mountain valley surrounded by snow-capped peaks.
 It is actually North America’s highest incorporated city at 10,430 ft.
 Leadville and the nearby Twin Lakes have been a mountain retreat for 100 years.
 Today the population is around 2,500, down from its peak of 50,000 in 1882 when it was one of the world’s largest mining camps during the silver boom.
 The city declined with the repeal of the Sherman Act in 1893.